sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * Fedora 11 or 12 (Both 32-bit and 64-bit).
  * Gentoo.
 The Sage on Gentoo project (http://github.com/cschwan/sage-on-gentoo) is aimed at properly integrating Sage to the Gentoo system, so is quite different to how Sage builds on all other platforms.
 This is designed for end users, not developers.
 However, a recent Sage should build from the source on Gentoo, but that would not be the normal way to use Sage on Gentoo.
  * openSUSE 12.1 on x86 (Both 32-bit and 64-bit).
  * Red Hat Enterprise Linux Server 5.3 or later.
  * SUSE Linux Enterprise Server 10 or later on Intel Itanium processors
  * Ubuntu 8 or later.
+For Ubuntu 12.04, make sure the ''dpkg-dev'' package is installed.

 Other Linux distributions, such as Slackware are never tested, so may or may not work.